zuozhenggh/learning-library/analytics-library/sailgp/analytics2/analytics2.md

    ![pic2](images/loc-details3.png)

-   Now we're ready to create a project for this data.
+5. Now we're ready to create a project for this data.
 Save the changes to the data set if you're being asked to.

    ![pic2](images/create-project2.png)

-   Now we want to visualize our coordinates (comprised of Latitude and Longitude). **Select** the `LATITUDE` and `LONGITUDE` columns (use Control to select multiple columns).
+6. Now we want to visualize our coordinates (comprised of Latitude and Longitude). **Select** the `LAT` and `LON` columns (use Control to select multiple columns).
 Then **drag** them to the right canvas.

    ![pic2](images/drag-latlon.png)